cdl-geneseo/command-line/sections/12-editing-from-the-command-line.md

 ## Final thought: the payoff of plain text editing

 Notice that you can use Vim, Nano, and VS Code interchangeably on any plain text file.
 Moving between them isn't at all like moving between, say, Google docs and Microsoft Word.
-Google and Word documents contain all sorts of proprietary code that's not visible to you when you're working in them and that differs from one format to the other; as a result, moving from between formats can produce unpredictable results.
+Google and Word documents contain all sorts of proprietary code that's not visible to you when you're working in them and that differs from one format to the other; as a result, moving between formats can produce unpredictable results.

 ---